Differentiable Stochastic Halo Occupation Distribution with Galaxy Intrinsic Alignments: Differentiable halotools-IA

 \subsection{Differentiable NFW Sampling}

-In the event that $N_{\text{sat}} > |\mathcal{H}_h|$, we assign the locations of all remaining satellite galaxies according to samples from a NFW distribution.
+In the event that $N_{\text{sat}} > |\mathcal{H}_h|$, we assign the locations of all remaining satellite galaxies according to samples from an NFW distribution.
 We generate satellite positions via an inverse CDF sampling procedure, which we will also use for IA sampling in Section \ref{sec:diffIA}.
 Our treatment follows the approach of \citet{horowitz2022}, but rather than using their closed-form approximation based on the Lambert $W$ function, we employ a numerically stable Newton iteration to invert the CDF.
 Both approaches are differentiable and similarly accurate.
 We begin with the CDF of the NFW profile:

 where $c$ is the concentration parameter of the host halo and $r_{\mathrm{vir}}$ is the virial radius of the host halo.
-We obtain position samples by drawing $u \sim \text{Uniform}(0,1)$ and solving for $r = P^{-1}(u)$ via Newton's method for six iterations, which was found to be sufficient.
+We obtain position samples by drawing $u \sim \text{Uniform}(0,1)$ and solving for $r = P^{-1}(u)$ via Newton's method for six iterations, which was found to be sufficient yielding a convergence error of $\lesssim 10^{-4}$.